 NetSuite vs. Sage Intacct

 Although Intacct typically has a lower upfront cost than NetSuite, some businesses find themselves quickly outgrowing the software.
-While Intacct typically provides the functionality needed for those switching from an entry-level accounting system, as they expand, growing companies often confront limitations, like a limited number of reports and complexity that makes building new reports difficult.
+While Intacct typically provides the functionality needed for those switching from an entry-level accounting system, as they expand, growing companies often confront limitations, such as a limited number of reports and complexity that makes building new reports difficult.
 The costs to add the capabilities these companies need, starting with more users, add up quickly, as shown below.

 Total Cost of Ownership with Intacct | |